 Ontario’s legal framework for payday loans also includes a cap on the loan limit.
-Lenders are not allowed to give a customer more than 50% of their net income per loan.
+Lenders are not allowed to give customers more than 50% of their net income per loan; this makes it more difficult for payday loans on EI in Ontario.
 This law safeguards consumers from falling into a debt spiral, thus promoting responsible borrowing.

 Penalties for Non-compliance

 Payday loan lenders that do not adhere to the rules set by the Ontario government are subject to heavy penalties.
 These can range from fines to the cancellation of their license, ensuring that firms operate in the best interests of the consumers.

 In case of a dispute, consumers can approach the Ministry of Government and Consumer Services.
 This body investigates consumer complaints and can take action against payday lenders found to be in violation of the Payday Loans Act.
 Additionally, the Financial Services Regulatory Authority of Ontario (FSRAO) provides information and resources for those looking to understand more about payday loans and their rights as consumers.

 The province enforces a ‘cooling-off’ period to further protect consumers.
 After taking out a payday loan, borrowers in Ontario have two business days to cancel the loan without a reason and without incurring penalties.
 This provides individuals with a safeguard when it comes to making hasty financial decisions.

 To protect consumers from predatory collection practices, Ontario law stipulates restrictions on collection practices.
 For instance, the law prohibits lenders from contacting borrowers more than three times a week, excluding regular mail.